Nina Girado: 2005–2007: Commercial success with Nina Live! and Nina

-In 2005, Nina was listed at No. 75 on Philippines' FHM 100 Sexiest Women in the World.
+In 2005, Nina was ranked 75th on FHM Philippines 100 Sexiest Women in the World.
 In the same year, she collaborated with American singer Joe Pizzulo in his album, All the Best.
 In February 2006, she recorded the theme song for I Will Always Love You, which eventually became the highest-grossing movie of GMA Films at the time.
 On June 2, 2006, Nina launched her first solo residency at the Music Museum entitled Very Manilow, a Barry Manilow tribute concert series.
 The month-long residency consisted of eight shows, two nights a week for four weeks and featured Christian Bautista, Jed Madela, Nyoy Volante and Troy Montero as guest acts.
 This was immediately followed by another eight-show residency entitled Nina...
 Gold (Precious OPM Hits) where she performed classic OPM songs from the 1980s to 2000s.
 Guest acts include Nonoy Zuñiga, Gary Granada, Noel Cabangon and Volante.
 The first show was staged on November 16 at the Music Museum.
 In the same year, she was selected as spokesperson for Goldilocks Bakeshop's 40th anniversary along with the release of promotional single "Araw Mo".
 She also appeared on Hotsilog: The ASAP Hotdog Compilation with her cover of Hotdog's seductive ballad "Lumapit Ka".